Golden Team: Key people

-The team was built around a core of six key players: Ferenc Puskás, Sándor Kocsis, Nándor Hidegkuti, Zoltán Czibor, József Bozsik and Gyula Grosics.
+The team was built around a core of six key players: forwards Ferenc Puskás, Sándor Kocsis and Zoltán Czibor, defensive midfielder József Bozsik, and goalkeeper Gyula Grosics, all Kispest Honvéd players, as well as MTK offensive midfielder Nándor Hidegkuti.
 The manager of the team was Gusztáv Sebes, who had been a trade union organizer in Budapest and pre-war Paris at Renault car factories, and was therefore accorded a political clean bill of health to run affairs by the Deputy Sports Minister.

 Sebes can be credited with three key innovations.
 Firstly, he implemented fitness regimes for his players, as well as a club-like policy at international level to give impetus to regular practice sessions.
 Secondly, he was responsible for the tactical concept of a deep-lying centre forward.
 At the time, the majority of footballing sides adopted the WM formation, where the centre forward spearheaded an attack line of 3 forwards and 2 wingers.
 Sebes's tactic was to withdraw the centre forward back to the midfield, as well as dropping the wingers back to the midfield when necessary.
 This effectively created an extremely flexible 3–2–3–2 formation, allowing the team to quickly switch between attack and defense.
 The tactic also drew defenders out of position, as centre halves used to man-marking a centre forward would follow the deep-lying centre forward back to the midfield.
 Thirdly, Sebes encouraged his players to be versatile – the ideal would be for any of his players to be able to play in any position.
 This was a revolutionary idea – most players were used to playing in one specific position.
 This was an early form of Total Football.
 Ferenc Puskas commented, "When we attacked, everyone attacked, and in defence it was the same.
 We were the prototype for Total Football."

 Finally, the influence of Jimmy Hogan on Sebes and the team cannot be underestimated.
 The then president of the Hungarian Football Association, Sandor Barcs, said: "Jimmy Hogan taught us everything we know about football". and Sebes himself said of Hogan, "We played football as Jimmy Hogan taught us.
 When our football history is told, his name should be written in gold letters".